evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 ## Performance

-The Li Auto MEGA has a maximum power of 400 KW (544 hp/536 bhp).
-The total torque is 542 nm (400 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.5 seconds.
-The top speed is 190 km/h.
+The Li Auto MEGA has a maximum power of 400 KW (544 hp/536 bhp) and a total torque of 542 nm (400 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.5 seconds and has a top speed of 190 km/h (118.1 mph).

 ## Battery, range, and charging